Jinqiu-lee/Customer-Churn-prediction-and-retention/README.md

 # Customer Churn Prediction System

-## Turning Customer Data into Retention Decisions

-### 1. Determin the Business Problem .
+### 1. Determine Business Problem

-### Declining subscriptions or customer decline:
+Customer churn is expensive, acquiring new customers costs 5X more than retaining existing ones.
+This system helps subscription businesses answer:
-    - Which customers are likely to leave — and why?”
+    - Which customers are likely to leave ?
-    - The relationship between subscriber profiles and subscription volume)

-### 2. Business Impact
-### This system helps businesses:
-  - Identify customers most at risk of leaving
-  - Understand why they might churn
+    - Why are they leaving ?
-  - Prioritize who to save
-  - Allocate retention budget/strategy on them more effectively

-### 3. The Solution
-### I built an churn prediction system that:
-  - Self-tune the parameters to choose the ML model based on customer profile, to predict which customers are likely to churn
-  - Returns the churn probability
-  - Explains what factors are driving their risk
-  - Compares different models to ensure reliable decisions.
-  - Retention strategy suggestions.

-This turns raw customer data into clear, actionable business insights, because gaining new customers are 5X more expensive than retent existed customer
+    - What can we do about it ?

-### 4. What This System Delivers:
+### 2. What This System Delivers:

-For every customer, the system provide
+For every customer profile you choose, you get:
-1. Churn probability ---- How likely a given customer is to leave
+    - Churn Probability – How likely they are to leave
-2. Churn reasons ---- Data Exploration page clearly showed the visulization and explanation.
-3. Main drivers ---- Why this customer is predicted to churn
+    - Key Drivers – The specific factors putting them at risk
+    - Retention Strategy – Actionable next steps

+### 3. Business Impact:
+    - Identify at-risk customers before they leave
+    - Understand why they're at risk
+    - Focus retention budget where it matters most
+    - Move from reactive to proactive retention

-### 5. How It Works ?
+### 4. How It Works?
-1. Customer data (contract type, tenure, service-type etc.) is analyzed
+1. Customer data (contract type, tenure, services used etc.) is analyzed
-2. Data Analytic page explored patterns who's in high risk of churn, and model page(4 models) learned patterns from past customers who left or stayed
+2. Patterns are identified from past customers who churned vs. stayed
-3. Models predicts churn risk for current customers
+3. Multiple ML models predict churn risk for current customers
-4. Explanations show which factors influence each prediction
+4. Clear explanations show what's driving each prediction

-### 6. What Makes This Project Better than Typical Models?
+### 5. What Makes This system Different ?

-Most churn models only output: “This customer will churn.”
+Most models just say "this customer will churn."
+This system gives you:
-This system instead provides:
-  - Four models (Logistic Regression & XGBoost & Ramdon Forest & MLP)
-    - Probability scores, not just yes/no
+- Probability risk scores (not just yes/no)
-    - Threshold calibration to match business risk tolerance
-    - SHAP explanations to show why each prediction happens
+- Why each prediction was made
+- Strategy suggestions based on the customer's situation

 This makes it suitable for real decision-making, not just experimentation.

-### 7. Who It Is For ?
+### 6. Who Can Use This ?
+Any business with recurring customers:
 1. Subscription businesses
 2. SaaS companies
-3. Telecom
+3. Telecom providers
-4. E-commerce & loyalty programs
+4. E-commerce with loyalty programs
-5. Any company with recurring customers, of you have customer data, this system can turn it into a retention strategy.

-### 8. Demo & How to Use ?
+### 7. How to Use ?
-The project includes:
-  - Trained machine learning models
-  - A Streamlit dashboard with data exploration page and model page
-  - Data pipelines

-You can:
+The system includes an interactive dashboard where you can:
   - See top 5 churn-driven factors
-  - Choose customer's profile customer data
+  - Choose customer's profile
   - View churn risk
-  - Know why they are at risk and what the retention strategy should take
+  - Know why they are at risk and get retention recommendations